LucasMadranges/Ominifood_Projetcs/README.md

 - [Screenlane](https://screenlane.com/)
 - [Dribble](https://dribbble.com/)

-For this project, Jonas, the author of the course, has a differents ideas :
+For this project, Jonas, the author of the course, has differents ideas :

 ![Image of the different components and the plan for the project](img/github/Step3.png)